shuwair/AirAasiaTest/README.md

-# Global Line Network Test
+# AirAsiaTest
-Test for Global Line Network
+Test for AirAsia

 ## 1. Technologies Used
 - Java 8